 Lost your label?
 No problem.
 You can find the prepaid shipping labels for Personal Shopper or Prime Try Before You Buy packages by clicking on the “What if I don’t have a label?” button on the return in your order history.

-What if I am late to return my Prime Try Before You Buy box?
+What if I'm late to return my Prime Try Before You Buy box?

 Amazon Fashion has a 30-day return policy.
-If life gets in the way and you forget to drop off your box at a UPS within your seven-day window, you will be charged for the entire order.
+If life gets in the way and you forget to drop off your box at a UPS within your 7-day window, you'll be charged for the entire order.
 However, if Amazon receives your return within 30 days of the order date, you’ll be automatically refunded.

 What if I accidentally took the tag off something I want to return?

 Prime Try Before You Buy items have to be returned unworn, unwashed, and with their tags and original packaging such as a shoebox or hanger, if applicable.
-Whether or not an item is fit to be returned is up to the discretion of the Amazon employee/machine who receives the box; however, if they find something to be “damaged,” they will send it back to you and you will be charged for the item.
+Whether or not an item is fit to be returned is up to the discretion of the Amazon employee/machine who receives the box; however, if they find something to be “damaged,” they'll send it back to you and you'll be charged for the item.

 Can I decide to keep something after I complete the checkout process?